ItsMeBrille/atmega32-projects/cheatsheet.md

 ```

-## Pulse width modulation (PWM)
+## PWM

-Pulse width modulation on the ATmega use the counter in fast PWM mode set by `TCCRx`to generate pulses.
+Pulse width modulation (PWM) on the ATmega use the counter in fast PWM mode set by `TCCRx`to generate pulses.

 ### Code syntax